liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/08-search-and-indexing/02-enabling-search-and-indexing-for-guestbook-entries/03-querying-entries.markdown

 Adding the localized search terms is important.
 For all localized Entry fields in the index, retrieve the localized value from the search engine.

-Once the query code is in place, define how returned Entry documents are summarized.
+Now that the query code is in place, you can define how returned Entry documents are summarized.